erodriguez000/actix-docker/README.md

-# Containerizing a Rust Actix server with Alpine 14MB
+# Containerizing a Rust Actix server with Alpine ~ 14MB Total

 ## Optimize release in Cargo.toml